Nuisance telephone calls are a frequent annoyance for many of us, particularly those from a seemingly endless parade of PPI claim firms.

 There is one important caveat to consider before you install TrueCaller however: the app works by building a directory of numbers, and when you share your contacts they are uploaded to the TrueCaller database and become publicly searchable.

 If you’d like to try to reduce the chance of spam callers getting hold of your phone number you could use a disposable number.
 Like providing a second email address to to avoid junk mail, a disposable number can be used when a service requires contact info but you don’t trust that the details won’t be sold on.

 Many smartphones now have dual SIM card slots so you could pick up a secondary PAYG SIM.
 This also has the added advantage that you can block and filter calls with an app like TrueCaller.
 Just check that the SIM isn’t going to expire after a certain amount of inactivity.
 Some may require a call or text is made every so often, others might need a minimum top-up.
 At present the best choice may be a Three PAYG SIM as there is no expiry date on top-up credit.

-Another option is Swytch.
-This Android and iPhone app allows you to create virtual mobile numbers that can be used for both incoming and outgoing calls and texts.
-It does cost £4.99 to use a number for 30 days, but as it’s all handled in the software there’s no need to switch SIMs and the number can be discarded when you’re finished.
-It’s especially useful for temporary use if you need to give contact details out online but want to avoid providing your real number.
+There are also Android and iPhone apps which allow you to create virtual mobile numbers that can be used for both incoming and outgoing calls and texts.
+There will be a cost, but as it’s all handled in the software there’s no need to switch SIMs and the number can be discarded when you’re finished.
+Virtual numbers are especially useful for temporary use if you need to give contact details out online but want to avoid providing your real number.